vmware-archive/Workshop/Lab03/lab_03.md

    #2   starting   2016-10-16 08:53:26 PM   0.2%   111.6M of 512M   3.8M of 1G

    ```
-* #0 application instance has completed the startup process and is actually able to accept requests.
+   * The `#0` application instance has completed the startup process and is actually able to accept requests.
-* #1 & #2 application instances are still starting and will not have any requests routed to it.
+   * Application instances `#1` & `#2`  are still starting and will not have any requests routed to it.

 1. Eventually all instances will converge to a running state and you will see something like this